abdullahrizwan649/GradVault/README.md

 After that, you can enable USB debugging on your mobile, connect it with a USB to your computer and run the project with `flutter run`.
 To build the apk, use `flutter build apk --release`.

+## Contribution
+We welcome contributions from the community.
+To contribute:
+1. Fork the repository.
+2. Create a new branch for your feature or bugfix.
+3. Submit a pull request with a detailed explanation of changes.

+---

+## License
+This project is licensed under the [MIT License](LICENSE).